McCreaP/lss/README.md

   pushed to master.
 * The project is built with __CMake__.
 * We use __Bitbucket issue tracker__.
-* The code is documented by comments in sources and __README.md__ files in project directories.
+* We write a self-documented source code.
+The code is also documented by README.md in project directories.
+No additional documentation is planed to be prepared.
 * Code is being developed in separate __feature branches__ and regularly merged into master.
 * To merge a branch into master the code __must be reviewed__ by another person,